rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 Here, we hardcoded the data corresponding to the request that we're looking for in the variable `get`.
 Because we're reading raw bytes into the buffer, we use a byte string, created with `b""`, to make `get` a byte string too.
-Then, we take a slice of the `buffer` that's the same length as `get` and compare the slice to `get`.
-If they're identical, we've gotten a well-formed request to `/`, which is the success case that we want to handle in the `if` block.
+Then, we check to see if `buffer` starts with the bytes in `get`.
+If it does, we've gotten a well-formed request to `/`, which is the success case that we want to handle in the `if` block.
 The `if` block contains the code we added in Listing 20-5 that returns the contents of our HTML file.

-If `get` and the slice of `buffer` don't match, we've gotten some other request.
+If `buffer` does not start with the bytes in `get`, we've gotten some other request.
 We'll respond to all other requests using the code we're about to add in the `else` block.

 If you run this code and request `127.0.0.1:8080`, you'll get the HTML that's in *hello.html*.
 If you make any other request, such as `127.0.0.1:8080/something-else`, you'll get a connection error like we saw when running the code in Listing 20-1 and Listing 20-2.

 Let's add code to the `else` block as shown in Listing 20-7 to return a response with the status code `404`, which signals that the content for the